 If booking through an agent you can get your travel agent to arrange this for you, it is best to get this sorted before you pay for any flights.
 You cannot presume that your plane will have extra oxygen on board.
 They carry emergency supplies but not enough for several hours.
 If you have your own medical supplies you will need permission from the airline to take it/them on board as well as permission to use any electrical equipment you need for your treatment.
 Equipment must be battery driven, and you will not be allowed to use it during takeoff or landing.

 It is advised that although you are on holiday and by all means relax, please consider your health and abilities when out and about so you do not worsen your condition.
-However should you need medical attention whilst on your holiday our Doctor led worldwide 24 hour emergency assistance service is there to help you receive the right treatment at the most appropriate hospital for your needs.
+However should you need medical attention whilst on your holiday our appointed 24-hour emergency assistance team are there to help you receive the right treatment at the most appropriate hospital for your needs.
 In the event of an emergency our chief medical officer will liaise with the treating Doctor and your specialist to ensure any treatment received whilst on your trip is not detrimental to your continued treatment at home.
 If necessary, they will also make arrangements for alternative travel and accommodation for you and your family until you are fit to return home.
 This is because we understand that when you are on holiday and if you are unfortunate enough to require treatment; it is distressing enough without having to worry about organising how to get home in an unfamiliar country.

 If you have a question you need answering, why not take a look at our most frequently asked questions.